 OnBuy calls itself the world’s fastest growing marketplace, quickly scaling in the UK since its launch in 2016.
 It also claims to be the UK’s most trusted marketplace.
 Unlike Amazon, the company doesn’t sell any of its own stock, instead putting small businesses and sellers at the centre of its success.

 OnBuy.com offers over 35 million products and guarantees safe payment via a partnership with Paypal.
 Marketplace integration is relatively straightforward too, with sellers enrolled via monthly subscriptions and competitive fees.

 The company can also help if you are planning to sell globally.
-They have recent scaled into 42 additional countries, with over 100 more to come by 2023.
+They have recent scaled into 42 additional countries, with over 100 more to come by the end of 2023.

 11. Not on the High Street (UK & Ireland | Unique, Personalised & Customised Gifts)

 One of the main competitors to Etsy in the UK, Not on the High Street was founded in 2006.
 It is a curated marketplace and boasts over 5,000 sellers (‘partners’).
 Each offers unique gifts that you won’t be able to find in your local town centre.

 According to the Not on the High Street annual report, 63% of products are customised and they have 2.8 million customers.
 With brand awareness over 80%, they are the perfect marketplace if you are offering gifts with a personal touch.

 Since launch, the company has seen over £1 billion of sales.
 They use a range of marketing methods to shine a light on the small, creative businesses using their platform.